West Palm Beach Marijuana Possession Lawyer

 In several states, marijuana possession laws have become less stringent either in the letter of the law or its implementation by police.
 However, it is still a crime to possess any amount of marijuana in Florida, and Florida police continue to be aggressive in investigating people suspected of marijuana possession.
 Depending on the amount of the controlled substance in your possession, you can be charged with a misdemeanor or a felony.
-If you are caught with any amount of marijuana, a trustworthy Palm Beach Gardens marijuana possession lawyer can investigate the facts and determine the best strategy to defend you.
+If you are caught with any amount of marijuana, a trustworthy West Palm Beach marijuana possession lawyer can investigate the facts and determine the best strategy to defend you.

 If you come to me about marijuana possession charges, I use insights culled from five years as a state prosecutor and an additional 25 years in private practice to build the strongest possible case on your behalf.
-I meet with clients at my Palm Beach Gardens office, located near I-95 and PGA Boulevard, or at my West Palm Beach office.
+I meet with clients at my West Palm Beach office, located near I-95 and PGA Boulevard, or at my West Palm Beach office.
 I accept credit cards for your convenience.

 Penalties for Possessing Marijuana